Comparisons/B2B vs. B2C Marketing: Key Differences

 • • You want senior expertise without the full-time cost

-• • You're testing a new channel or function before committing
+• • You're testing a new function before committing

 • • Your budget doesn't support a full-time role yet